LangChain Callbacks: Custom Logging, Cost Tracking, and Streaming

 "avg_latency": the mean of the latencies list, rounded to 3 decimal places (0 if the list is empty)"p95_latency": the value at the 95th percentile index (int(len * 0.95)), rounded to 3 decimal places (0 if the list is empty)"error_rate": error_count / call_count * 100, rounded to 2 decimal places (0 if call_count is 0)Common Mistakes and How to Fix Them

-I've debugged every one of these in my own code or in code review.
-They're subtle because callbacks fail silently — your app keeps working, but your monitoring is broken.
+Callback bugs are subtle because callbacks fail silently — your app keeps working, but your monitoring is broken.
+These are the four mistakes I see most often.

 Mistake 1: Sharing State Across Concurrent Calls